cyberbotics/webots/docs/reference/device.md

 ### Description

-This abstract node (not instanciable) represents a robot device (actuator and/or sensor).
+This abstract node (that cannot be instantiated) represents a robot device (actuator and/or sensor).

 ### Device Functions